SiegeLord/SLConfig/README.md

 An SLConfig file is a tree of nodes.
 There are two types of nodes: aggregate nodes and string nodes.
 Aggregate nodes can have zero or more children, while string nodes have a string value.
+The order of children is important.
 All nodes regardless of type have a user defined static type and a name.
 Nodes inside a SLConfig file are all children of a root aggregate node which has no name or type.
 Here are some examples of string nodes:
 ```
 string_node_no_type;
 typename string_node;